-TANF/Public Assistance

-Obtain copy of most recent payment statement and or benefit notice.
+TANF/Public Assistance e Obtain copy of most recent payment statement and or benefit notice.
 Copy kept in participant file.

-Mail, fax, or email verification of income request to welfare administrator.
+OR Written 3 rd Party Verification Mail, fax or email verification of income request to welfare administrator.
 At a minimum, written verification must include: name of income source, income amount and be signed and dated by income source representative.
 Copy kept in participant file.

-Contact the source by phone or in person.
+OR Oral 3 rd Party Verification Contact the source by phone or in person.
 At a minimum, oral verification must include: name of income source, income amount and be signed and dated by income source representative.
 Copy kept in participant file.

-Alimony, Child Support, Foster Care Payments
+OR Self Declaration

-Obtain copy of most recent payment statement, notices, or orders.
-Copy kept in participant file.

-Mail, fax, or email verification of income request to child support enforcement agency, court liaison or other source.
+Alimony, Child Obtain copy of most recent payment statement, notices or orders.
+Copy Support, Foster Care kept in participant file.
+Payments OR Written 3 rd Party Verification Mail, fax or email verification of income request to child support enforcement agency, court liaison or other source.
 At a minimum, written verification must include: name of income source, income amount and be signed and dated by income source representative.
 Copy kept in participant file.

-Contact the source by phone or in person.
+OR Oral 3 rd Party Verification Contact the source by phone or in person.
 At a minimum, oral verification must include: name of income source, income amount and be signed and dated by income source representative.
 Copy kept in participant file.

-Obtain signed and dated self-declaration from the participant.
+OR Self Declaration Obtain signed and dated self-declaration from the participant.
 At a minimum must include source of income, income amount and frequency and be signed.
 Copy kept in participant file.
 Case manager must document attempts to obtain written and oral verification.